wultra/powerauth-server/docs/Installing-Bouncy-Castle.md

 Bouncy Castle library is installed in two steps on Java 8:
 - Bouncy Castle security provider needs to be configured in `java.security` configuration file.
-- Java 8 provides a library extension mechanism which can be used to installed Bouncy Castle with exception of Wildfly which has it's own mechanism for installing Bouncy Castle.
+- Java 8 provides a library extension mechanism which can be used to installed Bouncy Castle with exception of JBoss / Wildfly which has it's own mechanism for installing Bouncy Castle.

 ### Configuring Java Security